 It is important that those experiencing mental ill health know they can talk about it and receive help if they need it.
 Those in a position of authority should also know what is required of them and how they can help if they are approached by someone who is experiencing mental ill health.

-Resources are available that focus on:
+Animated films and leaflets are available that focus on:

 - Supporting your Mental Health at Work; NHS Learners’ guide to accessing support for mental health at work